 2017 Commission on Access, Diversity and Excellence (CADE) Summer Meeting

 Charting the Course in the Midst of Unchartered Waters

-The APLU Commission on Access, Diversity, and Excellence (CADE), and the APLU Office for Access and Success (OAS), announce that this year’s CADE Summer Meeting will be held July 25-July 27, 2017 at the Hamilton Crowne Plaza Hotel in Washington, DC.
-The theme for this year's convening is Charting the Course in the Midst of Unchartered Waters.
+The APLU Commission on Access, Diversity, and Excellence (CADE), and the APLU Office for Access and Success (OAS), held the CADE Summer Meeting on July 25-July 27, 2017 at the Hamilton Crowne Plaza Hotel in Washington, DC.
+The theme was Charting the Course in the Midst of Unchartered Waters.

-The CADE Summer Meeting is to build a network of institutions that are committed to implementing an action-oriented agenda to improve student outcomes and convenes university presidents, provosts, chief diversity officers, student affairs professionals, and enrollment managers.
+The CADE Summer Meeting built a network of institutions that committed to implementing an action-oriented agenda to improve student outcomes and convened university presidents, provosts, chief diversity officers, student affairs professionals, and enrollment managers.